-While the vast majority of New York car accident cases are resolved through settlement negotiations and an accepted offer, some do result in litigation.
+While most New York car accident cases are resolved through settlement negotiations, some cases do end up in litigation.
 An experienced auto accident lawyer provides important services in recovering damages through a settlement or court award.

 There are many different types of car accidents, all of which are capable of producing serious injuries and even death.
 Some of the most common types of car accidents that occur in New York include:

-- Rear-end collisions: Rear-end collisions occur when the front of one vehicle collides with the rear of another.
-This is the most common type of two-car collision to experience, with about 1.7 million rear-end accidents occurring in the U.S. each year.
+- Rear-end collisions: This is the most common type of two-car collision, with about 1.7 million rear-end accidents occurring in the U.S. each year.
 These accidents result in around half a million injuries annually.
 Rear-end crashes are most often the result of following too closely (tailgating), which involves the driver of the following car not having adequate space to come to a safe stop after the lead vehicle suddenly stops or slows.
-While the driver in the following car is most likely the liable party in a rear-end crash, there are circumstances in which the driver of the lead car is to blame, such as if the lead car is moving in reverse when the collision happens or pulls out in front of the following car without first ensuring that the travel lane is available.
+While the driver in the following car is most likely the liable party in a rear-end crash, there are circumstances in which the driver of the lead car is to blame.
+For example, if the lead car is moving in reverse when the collision happens or pulls in front of the rear car without first ensuring that the travel lane is available.

-- Head-on collisions: While head-on collisions make up just a small percentage of the traffic accidents that occur in the U.S., head-on collisions account for 56 percent of all passenger vehicle occupant fatalities.
-These accidents occur when the front of one vehicle collides with the front of another vehicle.
+- Head-on collisions: While head-on collisions make up just a small percentage of the traffic accidents in the U.S., head-on collisions account for 56 percent of all passenger vehicle occupant fatalities.
 The severity of this type of crash is increased by the forward motion of both vehicles.
-Wrong-way driving is often the culprit in head-on crashes, whether it’s due to an impaired or lost driver.
-However, this type of crash can also result in a chain reaction accident that involves a vehicle from one accident being pushed or rolling into oncoming traffic and causing another accident.
+Wrong-way driving is often the culprit in head-on crashes, whether it's due to an impaired or a confused driver.
+This type of crash can also result in a chain reaction accident that involves a vehicle from one accident being pushed or rolling into oncoming traffic and causing another accident.

 - Broadside accidents: Also known as a side-angle or T-bone accident, broadsides are an extremely dangerous type of accident in which the front of one vehicle collides with the side of another.
 These accidents generally result from one driver failing to yield the right-of-way to another and commonly occur in intersections.
-Because protective features, like airbags, are often absent on vehicle doors and the frame there is not as strong as it is in other parts of the car, vehicle occupants sitting on the side of the vehicle that was struck are at risk of severe injury or death in this type of accident, especially if there is a major discrepancy in size between the two vehicles that collide.
+Because protective features, like airbags, are often absent on vehicle doors and the side frame is not as strong as in other parts of the car, vehicle occupants sitting on the side of the vehicle that was struck are at risk of severe injury or death in this type of accident.

 - Sideswipe accidents: Sideswipe accidents occur when the side of one vehicle collides with the side of another vehicle.
-This type of accident generally involves a lane change, in which the driver changing lanes fails to ensure that there is a sufficient gap in traffic in which to do so, including checking his or her blind spots.
+This type of accident generally involves a lane change, in which the driver changing lanes fails to ensure that there is a sufficient gap in traffic to move safely.

 - Wrong-way crashes: Wrong-way crashes occur when a vehicle is driving the wrong direction down a one-way road or an entrance or exit ramp to the freeway due to alcohol or drug impairment, fatigue, or being lost.
 This type of accident generally results in a head-on collision.

-- Chain reaction crashes: Chain reaction crashes occur when two vehicles collide, and the force of the accident causes one of the vehicles to strike another, previously uninvolved car.
-When many vehicles are involved, it is referred to as a multi-car pileup.
-Determining liability in this type of accident is often difficult, as it requires understanding the actions of multiple drivers and how they contributed to the accident.
+- Chain reaction crashes: Chain reaction crashes occur when two vehicles collide, and the force of the accident causes one of the vehicles to strike another previously uninvolved car.
+Determining liability in this type of accident is often difficult, because it requires understanding the actions of multiple drivers and how they contributed to the accident.

-- Rollover accidents: Rollovers occur when one vehicle either rolls over in the roadway or off of it.
-This type of accident can be tripped—meaning that the car struck something, such as another vehicle, a median, or a guardrail, that made it overturn.
-Untripped rollovers often involve vehicles with a high center of gravity overturning while attempting to navigate a sharp curve or a turn at too high of a speed.
+- Rollover accidents: Often, the vehicle involved is tripped—meaning that the car struck something, such as another vehicle, a median, or a guardrail, that made it overturn.
+Rollovers can also involve vehicles with a high center of gravity overturning while attempting to navigate a sharp curve or a turn at too high of a speed.

 Just as there are many different types of accidents, there are also many reasons why a car accident may occur.
 Some of the most common causes of car accidents involve:

-- Distracted driving: Distracted driving is a major source of car accidents in the U.S., with some distractions, such as texting or other cell phone use, resulting in states passing laws preventing people from engaging in these activities while driving.
+- Distracted driving: Distracted driving is a major source of car accidents in the U.S. Some distractions, such as texting or other cell phone use, are addressed by states passing laws preventing people from engaging in these activities while driving.
 In New York, for example, individuals cannot drive while holding their cell phones or using them to text, talk, browse the internet, or play games.
-There are three primary types of driving distractions: (1) manual distractions, which involve anything that causes the driver to take his or her hands off the wheel; (2) visual distractions, which include anything that causes the driver to take his or her eyes off the road; and (3) cognitive distractions, which involve anything that draws the driver’s mind from the task of driving safely.
+There are three primary types of driving distractions: (1) manual distractions - anything that causes the driver to take their hands off the wheel; (2) visual distractions - anything that causes the driver to take their eyes off the road; and (3) cognitive distractions - anything that draws the driver's mind from the task of driving safely.
 Texting is particularly dangerous as it involves all three types of distractions.
-In fact, when traveling at highway speeds, in the time that a driver takes to read or reply to a text, he or she would have traveled the length of a football field without having both hands on the wheel, without looking at the road, and while focused on something other than driving.
+In fact, when traveling at highway speeds, in the time that a driver takes to read or reply to a text, they would have traveled the length of a football field without having both hands on the wheel, without looking at the road, and while focused on something other than driving.
 Other common driver distractions include eating, drinking, visiting with passengers, applying makeup, and looking at billboards, people, and previous accident scenes outside the window.

 - Fatigued driving: Fatigued driving is driving while physically or mentally exhausted.
 While any driver can get behind the wheel after a sleepless night, fatigued driving is most often experienced by those who work night shift jobs and long-haul truckers.
 Sleeplessness is not the only cause of fatigue, either.
-Many individuals who report feeling fatigued when driving suffer from sleep apnea, which is a breathing condition in which the individual temporarily pauses breathing while asleep, often many times in a night.
+Many individuals who report feeling fatigued when driving suffer from sleep apnea, or take certain medications that cause sleepiness.

 - Alcohol or drug impairment: Around 30 people die each day in the U.S. as a result of drunk driving.
-Alcohol and drugs can create deficits in the skills that a driver needs to drive safely, such as the ability to track a moving target, to brake or steer effectively, to maintain one’s own lane of travel, and to exercise good judgment.
+Alcohol and drugs negatively impact the skills that a driver needs to drive safely, including tracking a moving target, braking or steering effectively, maintaining one's own lane of travel, and exercising good judgment.
 Alcohol impairment does not begin when the individual reaches the legal limit for driving of .08 gram of alcohol per deciliter of blood.
 Instead, impairment begins with the first drink and worsens as drinking continues.
 Drug impairment can include illegal drugs as well as prescription or over-the-counter medication.
-Before starting a new medication, individuals should ask their doctors if it’s safe to drive while taking it.

-- Aggressive driving/road rage: Often used synonymously, aggressive driving and road rage are actually two different things.
-Aggressive driving involves a series of risky driving behaviors, such as speeding or tailgating, that are generally committed when a driver is attempting to get out of traffic congestion.
-Road rage, while frequently involving aggressive driving, is an attempt to assault, intimidate, or punish another driver by honking, gesturing, yelling, attempting to bump or ram the vehicle from the roadway, or even getting out of the vehicle to physically confront another driver.
+- Aggressive driving or road rage: Often used synonymously, aggressive driving and road rage are actually two different things.
+Aggressive driving involves risky driving behaviors, such as speeding or tailgating, that a driver may commit when attempting to get out of traffic congestion.
+Road rage may involve aggressive driving, but it is also an attempt to assault, intimidate, or punish another driver by honking, gesturing, yelling, attempting to bump or ram the vehicle from the roadway, or even getting out of the vehicle to confront another driver physically.

 According to the New York State Department of Health, more than 1,000 people die in traffic-related crashes statewide and more than 12,000 are hospitalized each year due to car accidents.
-If you or a loved one was in a car accident in New York caused by someone else’s careless or reckless actions, you likely have a lot of questions about the legal process of recovering damages related to the expenses and impacts that you have incurred.
-Below are answers to some of the questions that our clients most frequently ask about New York car accidents.
+If you or a loved one was in a car accident in New York caused by someone else's careless or reckless actions, you likely have a lot of questions about the legal process of recovering damages related to the expenses and impacts that you have incurred.
+Below are answers to some of the questions that our New York car accident attorneys most frequently answer about car crashes.

 Can I recover damages from an uninsured driver in New York?

 It can prove difficult to recover damages from an uninsured driver.
-While you can file a lawsuit and may even get a judgment in your favor, collecting on that judgment will prove challenging, as most uninsured drivers do not have the financial ability to pay for someone’s accident-related injuries out-of-pocket.
+While you can file a lawsuit and may even get a judgment in your favor, collecting on that judgment will be challenging because most uninsured drivers do not have the financial ability to pay for someone's accident-related injuries out-of-pocket.
 Fortunately, you will likely qualify to recover some of your costs by filing a claim on your own insurance policy and/or by using your employment-related health insurance to cover some of your medical expenses.

 If I refuse medical treatment at the scene and then later realize I am hurt, can I still file a New York car accident claim?

-Yes, but in this situation, you have left yourself open to the possibility that the at-fault party’s insurance carrier will argue over how and when you sustained your injuries.
-It is important to seek medical attention after a car accident even if you don’t necessarily feel injured at the time.
-Many serious injuries can present with delayed symptoms, and the adrenaline rush that a person experiences immediately after a car accident can also hide or dull the pain of injuries.
-Another reason to seek immediate medical treatment, of course, is to begin creating the paper trail evidence needed to successfully prove your legal claim in court.
+Yes, but in this situation, the at-fault party's insurance company may dispute how and when you sustained your injuries.
+It is important to seek medical attention after a car accident, even if you don't necessarily feel injured at the time.
+Many serious injuries have delayed symptoms, and the adrenaline rush someone experiences immediately after a car accident can also hide or dull the pain of injuries.
+Another reason to seek immediate medical treatment is to begin creating the paper trail evidence needed to successfully prove your legal claim in court.

 The at-fault party's insurance adjuster wants me to release my medical records.
 Should I?

-You should never sign a release authorization for your medical records without first talking to an attorney.
+You should never authorize a release of your medical records without first talking to an attorney.
 Only a few limited circumstances justify releasing such records.
-Accident victims who voluntarily release their medical records to the at-fault party’s insurance provider generally find that the adjuster wanted the records to uncover a reason to reduce or refuse payment on the claim.
+Accident victims who voluntarily release their medical records to the at-fault party's insurance provider generally find that the adjuster wanted the records to uncover a reason to reduce or refuse payment on the claim.